 There are several rating systems for indoor air quality and how the indoor air quality can be determined from measuring TVOC concentrations.

-Following the human perception, the German Federal Environmental Agency translates TVOC concentration (parts per billion) on a logarithmic scale into five indoor air quality levels (IAQ), as shown in Table below.
+The German Federal Environmental Agency translates TVOC concentration (parts per billion) on a logarithmic scale into five indoor air quality levels (IAQ), as shown in the table below.

 Thereby the five stages or so called IAQ levels extend from Level 1 (excellent) to Level 5 (unhealthy).
 Extended exposure to increased IAQ levels, i.e. to bad air, can affect the comfort, well-being and health of building occupants.
 Poor indoor air quality is linked e.g. to sick building syndrome, reduced productivity and impaired learning in schools.